 When it comes to living a healthy, happy life, it’s not only about how many years you live, but also about the quality of those years.
 Quality of life is a broad concept that includes subjective evaluations of various aspects of life, including (but not limited to) employment, housing, community, and health.

-While all of these domains are important, there is one that stands above the rest when it comes to assessing overall quality of life: health.
+While all of these domains are important, there is one that stands above the rest when it comes to assessing the overall quality of life: health.
 As the saying goes, “health is your greatest wealth” and without it, your ability to fully experience other aspects of your life is hindered.
 In this article, we’re going to discuss what health-related quality of life is and why it’s so important.
 Here’s what you need to know.

 What is Health-Related Quality of Life?

 Health-related quality of life is about much more than the absence of disease or age.
 It’s an individual’s perception of their overall physical and mental well-being.

 Because the quality of life is so personal, it can be particularly difficult to assess.
 Nonetheless, medical professionals and researchers have established methods for understanding how a patient feels about their own health.
 One such measure, called the “Healthy Days Measure,” was developed by the CDC.
 Specifically, the measure asks people the following questions:

 - Would you say that, in general, your health is excellent, very good, good, fair, or poor?

 - Now thinking about your physical health, which includes physical illness and injury, how many days during the past 30 days was your physical health not good?

 - Now thinking about your mental health, which includes stress, depression, and problems with emotions, how many days during the past 30 days was your mental health not good?

 - During the past 30 days, approximately how many days did poor physical or mental health keep you from doing your usual activities, such as self-care, work, or recreation?